What We Do

 - Nurture and foster the development of positive, supportive relationships among the students;

-- Live on campus, in the dorms or yurt with students, during Vermont program weeks, or at various program site locations in other locations;
+- Live on campus, in the dorms with students, during Vermont program weeks, or at various program site locations in other locations;

 - Maintain positive, harmonious, and healthy living conditions;